 According to the “Code First” note at I50, heart failure due to hypertension (I11.0) should be sequenced before I50.9 for congestive heart failure.

 Be sure to see the information above I10 that indicates for Hypertensive Diseases (I10-I16), we are to assign an additional code to identify tobacco use or dependence, exposure to, history of, or occupational exposure to tobacco.
-We cannot code for it here, because it wasn’t documented.
+We cannot code for it here, however, because it wasn’t documented.